KorenLeslieCohen/consign/README.md

 ## Background

-CONSIGN.NYC was founded by <a href="http://twitter.com/korenlc" target="_blank" alt="koren leslie cohen">Koren Leslie Cohen</a>, a lawyer turned software engineer.
+CONSIGN.NYC was built by <a href="http://twitter.com/korenlc" target="_blank" alt="koren leslie cohen">Koren Leslie Cohen</a>, a lawyer turned software engineer.

 When Koren moved to New York years ago, she moved from a spacious apartment with multiple closets in the Beacon Hill neighborhood of Boston to a tiny studio in Murray Hill.
 The one closet in her apartment was overflowing with clothes, and she quickly realized she needed to make some adjustments to her living situation.